pervane-dev/pervane-dev/README.md

 ---

-*Open to new opportunities and collaborations! ✨*
+*Open to new opportunities and collaborations! ✨

----

-## 📫 Əlaqə
-- Email: verdiyevapervane6gmail.com